-Firstly, when starting the diet you’ll most likely feel a bit dehydrated if you do not stay on top of your water intake (64 oz minimum).
+First, when starting the ketogenic diet you’ll most likely feel a bit dehydrated if you do not stay on top of your water intake, 64 oz minimum and 128 oz ideally.
 This is simply because glycogen, which is converted from carbs, holds approximately 2-3 grams of water per gram of glucose in the muscles’ cells.
-But by almost completely eliminating carbohydrates from your diet, your muscle cells hold much less glucose, and therefore, less water, ultimately leading to dehydration.
-So sufficient water intake is key throughout the diet.
+Since you’re most likely eating carbs on a regular basis, your body is holding onto to several pounds of excess “water weight”.

 Comments will be approved before showing up.